GetCaught/Komponi/README.md

-# InfluencerHub - Influencer Collaboration Portal
+# Komponi - Influencer Collaboration Portal

 A modern web application built for connecting influencers with companies for collaboration opportunities.
 Built with Next.js 14, Supabase, TypeScript, and TailwindCSS.